-Galileo went farther: If the Moon had mountains, then he should be able to measure their height.
+Galileo went farther: if the Moon had mountains, then he should be able to measure their height.
 To understand how this is possible, imagine standing in a meadow before dawn, with mountains behind you to the west.
-Long before you see the sun rise, the mountain peaks behind you are lit; the first peaks to be touched are the tallest.
+Long before you see the Sun rise, the mountain peaks behind you are lit; the first peaks to be touched are the tallest.
 Galileo saw the same phenomenon on the Moon.
 He measured how far into the lunar night a mountain could be and still have its peak lit by the Sun.
-Simple geometry told him they were comparable in height to our own.
-Eighty years later, when Sir Isaac Newton published his mathematical law of gravity, he proved that the exact same force that causes stones to fall also keeps the Moon in orbit around the Earth as predicted by Kepler's three laws of orbital motion.
-The same physical force is therefore at work shaping the landscape both here and in the sky.
+The farther into night the sunlit peaks appeared, the taller the mountain must be.
+His eyepiece revealed that they were comparable in height to our own mountains.
+Eighty years later, when Sir Isaac Newton published his mathematical law of gravity, he proved that the exact same force that caused stones to fall also kept the Moon in orbit around the Earth, as predicted by Kepler's three laws of orbital motion.
+The same physical force was therefore at work shaping the landscape both here and in the sky.
 The Moon was now a place where any scientist or artist could imagine standing and watching the sunrise.